-- 1. to continue to implement the May 2009 motions categorized under Action, Monitor and Establish; - 2. to design and implement a plan to reduce surplus space usage in all facilities and report to the Board on the specific strategies utilized; - 3. to design and implement a plan to reduce cost associated with surplus space in all facilities and report to the Board on the cost reductions; - 4. to continue the review of all potential boundary adjustments to minimize specific enrolment pressures in Niagara Falls and St. Catharines and present options and recommendations to the standing Ad Hoc Attendance Committees of the Board; - 5. to continue to research all potential school organizational options for the consideration of the Board; and, - 6. to defer the report timelines within the May 2009 Board motions categorized under Report until no later than December 2012 and that within the report to the Board submit recommendations on the implementation of the May 2009 Board motions as required.
+- 1. to continue to implement the May 2009 motions categorized under Action, Monitor and Establish: - 2. to design and implement a plan to reduce surplus space usage in all facilities and report to the Board on the specific strategies utilized; - 3. to design and implement a plan to reduce cost associated with surplus space in all facilities and report to the Board on the cost reductions; - 4. to continue the review of all potential boundary adjustments to minimize specific enrolment pressures in Niagara Falls and St. Catharines and present options and recommendations to the standing Ad Hoc Attendance Committees of the Board; - 5. to continue to research all potential school organizational options for the consideration of the Board; and, - 6. to defer the report timelines within the May 2009 Board motions categorized under Report until no later than December 2012 and that within the report to the Board submit recommendations on the implementation of the May 2009 Board motions as required.

-Prepared by: Senior Administrative Council Presented by: John Crocco, Director of Education Recommended by: John Crocco, Director of Education Date: November 8, 2011
+Prepared by: Senior Administrative Council

+Recommended by: John Crocco, Director of Education